Welcome to the Gateway Camera Club

 Come and catch some!

-The slideshow to the right are images from Sharon Colacino's Gallery of Images
+The slideshow to the right are images from our February 2024 Competition

 Interested in seeing what Gateway Camera Club is all about?
 You are welcome to join as a Guest Member for 30 days.
 Just send us an Email and you will be added to the attendee list for the next 30 days.

-Competition Deadline - January 1st at 11:59 PM - Theme is Shadow
+March Competition Deadline - Sunday March 3rd at 11:59 PM Sharp - Theme is Black & White

 Announcements, Groups, SIG Meetings and Field Trips

 Date: Saturday, Mar.
 02, 2024

 Place: Community Room of the McAuliffe branch of the Framingham Public Library, 746 Water Street, Framingham, MA 01701

 1. Must have attended one or more previous Lighting SIG meetings

 3. Members will be required to know how to change their camera's settings like ISO, Aperture, and Shutter Speed.
 If you are not sure how to do that, you can e-mail Terry(firstname.lastname@example.org